MAYURJAISWAR/Indian-Census/README.md

 1) The aim of the project was to find the population census of India like state with highest population, literacy rate, the sex ratio, state with highest growth, etc.

-2) Cleaned the data in excel, then loaded into Snowflake to perform EDA to find the result.
+2) Cleaned the data in excel, then loaded into Snowflake to perform EDA to find insights as much insights as possible from the data.

-3)
+3) Maharashtra had the fastest growth rate of 13%, Kerala had the best sex ratio and literacy rate respectively.

-4) It was observed that Nagaland, Dadra and Nagar Haveli and Daman Diu were state with highest average growth rate of 82%, 55% and 45% respectively.
+4) This project will help government to have meaningful insights and make important decision regarding future plans for the nation.